kibook/s1kd-tools/s1kd-newdm/README.md

 -,
 Dumps the built-in default 'dmtypes' XML.
 This can be used to quickly set up a starting point for a project's custom info codes, from which info names can be modified and unused codes can be removed to fit the project.

+-.
+Dumps the simple text form of the built-in default 'dmtypes'.

 Prompt (-p) option
 ------------------